JavaPantry/Angular2Workspace/auction/ReadMe.md

  Network tab and refresh the application.
 You’ll see that the size of the optimized application is drastically smaller.

 - ERROR in __npm run deploy__
     npm ERR! missing script: deploy
+- error because I shouldn't __npm run deploy__ in server folder, but in client

+- restart __npm run startServer__ in server folder
+- restart __npm run deploy__ in client folder
+- error in karma chrome not installed on my inspiron